JoshuaGale/WPDistillery/README.md

 This repo is a custom fork of WPDistillery designed to run on JCU Mac and PC labs.
 See the instructions below for settings to customise to work on your OS.
-For running on your own machine (admin privileges), you can just use the regular version.
+For running on your own machine (admin privileges), you can just use the regular version of WPDistillery.

 *Note:* After installing, go into the WordPress admin settings and re-save the permalink settings.
 This solves the problem where content can't be saved or links don't work.